www.augustwatters.com

 “Bach was the first jazz musician.”
 “Mozart was a great improviser.”
 “Paganini thrilled his audiences with improvised cadenzas.”

-These anecdotes are often heard around the classical music scene, and they hint at some of the improvisational languages within classical music traditions.
+These anecdotes hint at some of the improvisational languages within classical music traditions.
 It’s well-documented that improvisation was an essential part of a classical musician’s toolkit, through the 18th century.
 Yet somehow, today, the word “classicist” is sometimes used to describe someone who doesn’t improvise.

 The state of classical mandolin education today would probably reinforce that misperception.
 Both the German and Italian educational systems have highly-developed curricula for classical mandolin, but to my knowledge neither has yet devised a systematic approach to teaching improvisation through the classical idiom.
 The same is true in America: although a uniquely American strain of classical mandolin flourished briefly at the turn of the 20th century, no formalized educational approach has yet been devised to explore this music or its improvisational component.
 Perhaps as more of this music is recovered, we’ll get a better view of the improvisational language of those early American mandolinists.